radiantearth/stac-spec/extensions/README.md

    the Item Asset objects contained in the Item, but may also be used in an individual Item Asset to describe only the bands available in that asset.
 3. Additional attributes relating to a [Catalog](../catalog-spec/catalog-spec.md) or [Collection](../collection-spec/collection-spec.md) should be added to the root of the object.
+4. Extensions may also extend other extensions, declaring that dependency in the text and JSON Schema.

 ### Proposing new extensions